Anikett009/AudioSeperator/README.md

 The seperated sources are not perfect as the dataset is not large enough and the model should be experimented with more layers.

 ## To-Do List
-Evaluate against other models such as U-Net
+Evaluate against other models such as U-Net.<br />

-Train on bigger dataset and more layers
+Train on bigger dataset and more layers.</br/>

-Create front-end interface
+Create front-end interface.